 There is no onsite parking as our visitor lot is currently under renovation due to delays caused by the pandemic.
 The Riverdale Park lot is available on a first come, first served basis.

 Wave Hill courtesy carts and wheelchairs are currently unavailable.

-All the buildings on the grounds are temporarily closed.
+Wave Hill House is open from 10:30AM to 4:00PM and Glyndor Gallery is open from 12PM to 4:00PM.
 Restrooms with outside access are open on the lower level of Glyndor Gallery and at the Perkins Visitor Center.

 We have a new exit to assist one-way traffic flow.
 Signs will be posted throughout the grounds to help navigate to the exit.